browse list of realtors working in Tuscaloosa County

 Join the USDAProperties Realtor Network

 Looking to buy in Tuscaloosa County, Alabama?

 There are 1,329 USDA backed residential loans in Tuscaloosa county with an average loan balance of $142,587.
 Over 88% of the loans helped first time home buyers.
 Borrowers were an average age of 35 years old.
 The typical appraised home value was around $143,891.
 On average the rural home size purchased with this loan was approximately 1,572 SqFt.
 Tuscaloosa county applies the standard USDA income limits to determine loan eligibility.
 For a household of upto 4 people the income limit is $90,300.
 For a household of between 5 and 8 people the income limit is increased to $119,200.

 The size of Tuscaloosa County is roughly 3,504 square kilometers.
 USDA defined regions of rural loan ineligibility in Tuscaloosa cover 522 square kilometers of the county.
 Approximately 14.9% of Tuscaloosa County is ineligible for traditional USDA home loans.
+The influence score for Tuscaloosa County is 2.
 See the interactive county level map illustration below for more details.

 Start your search for USDA loan eligible properties in the cities of Tuscaloosa County, AL

 * cities most likely to have USDA loan eligible properties for sale.